Morgan Wallen and Post Malone headline a very collaborative Country Music Association Awards

 Post Malone and Morgan Wallen’s collaboration “I Had Some Help” could make both men big winners at Wednesday’s night’s Country Music Association Awards.

-The huge hit from the rapper-singer and one of country's biggest stars helped make Wallen the night's top nominee and puts a spotlight on the crossover moment country is having — despite the absence of Beyoncé from the nominations.
+The huge hit from the rapper-singer and one of the country’s biggest stars helped make Wallen the night’s top nominee and put a spotlight on the crossover moment the country is having — despite the absence of Beyoncé from the nominations.

 “I Had Some Help” is up for four awards: single, song, musical event and music video of the year, making Malone a first-time CMA nominee.